 According to EuroStat, the household saving rate is down to 12.0% in the euro area*.
-In my personal opinion this rate should be at least 30%.
+In my personal opinion, this rate should be at least 30%.
 Therefore increasing the money to invest in companies, bonds, a savings account, emergency fund, and so on.
-Unfortunately this rate has been steady declining since 2009 where it was 14.5%.
+Unfortunately, this rate has been steadily declining since 2009 where it was 14.5%.
 (Eurozone)

 In the US the Personal savings rate is about 3%.
 Very low value, in my humble opinion.

 So use these money-saving tips to generate ideas about the best ways to save money in your day-to-day life.
 And by the way, feel free to leave some of your own on the comment section.
 So we can later update this post.